 Rich Cassidy Law represents employees in employment law matters.
 Its lawyers have counseled more than a thousand employees.
-Our employment law and litigation attorney in Vermont fully understands the legal complexities involved in such such cases.
+Our employment law and litigation attorneys understand the legal complexities involved in such cases.

 A partial list of other leading sources of employee rights includes:

-Many employees need legal advice from an employment law and litigation lawyer in Vermont in order to understand their legal rights and obligations.
-Rich Cassidy Law regularly advises employees about their confidentially obligations, duties of loyalty, workplace investigations, and proposed or existing agreements including employment contracts, covenants not to compete, and severance agreements.
+Many employees need legal advice from an employment lawyer in Vermont in order to understand their legal rights and obligations.
+Rich Cassidy Law regularly advises employees about their confidentiality obligations, duties of loyalty, workplace investigations, and proposed or existing agreements including employment contracts, covenants not to compete, and severance agreements.
 The firm also provides absolutely confidential coaching for employees in difficult ongoing employment relationships.

 It typically takes approximately two hours to evaluate an employment problem and formulate a plan for remediating it.

 Rich Cassidy Law does not evaluate employment cases without charge.
 There are simply too many such cases and they are too complex to do on that basis.
-The firm does provide these services under a Limited Scope Representation Agreement for a minimum fee of $600.
-If required, additional time is available at $300 an hour and related research work is at $150 an hour.
+Rich Cassidy provides these services under a Limited Scope Representation Agreement for a minimum fee of $600.
+Matt Shagam charges a minimum fee of $350.
+If required, additional time is available at our regular hourly rates ($300 an hour for Rich/$150 an hour for Matt).
+For the client’s convenience, we accept most major credit cards.

 Few employees have the financial resources to take on full scale employment litigation on an hourly basis.
 After evaluation, Rich Cassidy Law takes on strong employment cases with significant damages on a contingent fee basis or occasionally at a reduced hourly rate with a success fee.